sambacha/hardhat-spark/docs/concepts/module_deps_resolver/module_deps_resolver.md

 {
   "A": {
     "name": "A",
-    // binding name (in case of prototype can be diffrent from contract name) "library": false,
+    // binding name (in case of template can be diffrent from contract name) "library": false,
     // this is true if this contract binding is library "args": [],